 For example, a search of “astronomy experts” brings up a number of great links.
-The top one is a link to a listing of astronomy experts at Stanford University, complete with their contact information and profiles.
+They include a link to a listing of astronomy experts at, complete with their contact information and profiles.
 The first page of the Google results includes similar links to experts at a number of other universities.

 You may have to sort through the Google results to find just the right expert, but simple searches often provide a great place to start.